brainboxemb/2026-006-01.cad.HUB75-display-frame/README.md

 - two continuous Ø10 × 1 mm aluminium tubes;
 - dedicated fit-section views for checking the coupler-to-panel interfaces.

 The printed couplers follow the actual rear-panel rib geometry and use the existing screw locations, locator features and reinforcement-bushing geometry as alignment references.
+The edge and corner families are dimensioned from the nominal 160 × 320 mm panel boundary while their physical fit geometry remains tied to the real panel rails, holes and bosses.
+This keeps the parts visually and mechanically consistent without moving the real fit features.

 ### Panel dimensional basis